Senzoku District

 "Really.
 If you don't have a passport or a green book, you're an illegal alien.
 They won't let you go until you can prove otherwise."

-After the plainclothes inspectors disappeared into the train station, Peterson moved back into the plaza.
+After the plainclothes cops disappeared into the train station, Peterson moved back into the plaza.
 But Thackeray noticed that he stayed away from the sidewalks and was remarkably polite the rest of the afternoon.

-Thackeray didn't know if Peterson had taken out his teiki or not, but the kippu-san didn't see it and barked authoritatively at Peterson.
-The kid was being a bit cocky, and Peterson paid him back.
-He feigned surprise.
-"What?" he said, with an I-don't-understand-you-why-don't-you-speak-English look plastered on his face.
-This was to Peterson a humorous moment.
-The student was embarrassed.
-The commuters jammed up against the turnstiles all expected him to be able to communicate with the foreigner.
+The kid was acting a bit cocky, so Peterson paid him back.
+“What?” he said in English, feigning surprise.
+This was for him a humorous moment.
+The commuters jammed up against the turnstiles all expected the kid to be able to communicate with the foreigner.
 He desperately grasped for a few mispronounced words of English.
-Then Peterson said, "Why, of course," and produced the teiki.
-The student breathed deeply, and let him pass.
+Then Peterson said, “Why, of course,” and produced the rail pass.

 "Crazy Nips," said Peterson as they walked up to the street level.
 "What do they study English for?"

-They walked home silently through the early evening gloom.
-Thackeray stayed a constant two steps behind his companion.
-Like a feudal wife.
-The two of them rarely had anything to say to each other.
-Thackeray had been just another green missionary, fresh from the MTC, with three days of orientation under his belt when he was parceled out to Peterson.
-Inspiration it wasn't.
+Thackeray had been just one more green missionary, fresh from the MTC with three days of orientation under his belt, when he was parceled out to Peterson.
+Inspiration it wasn’t.
 In a world of arranged marriages, some worked, some merely survived.
 Theirs was broken.
-Chadwick and McGowan's was made in heaven.
+Chadwick and McGowan’s was a match made in heaven.

 Peterson marched up the wrought iron staircase to the apartment, threw open the door and stomped his feet hard on the linoleum.
 He sniffed the air.
 "Where's dinner?"